-- 1. Currently Reading: Beginner’s Guide to SEO for WordPress: Intro, Prep & Jargon
+- 1. Currently Reading: Beginner’s Guide to SEO: Intro, Prep & Jargon

 - 3. Improve SEO with Backlinks, Site Speed and More

 In this concise guide, you will learn how to optimize your WordPress site, and cash in on the visitors you’ve been leaving on the table.
 In this part, you will be introduced to SEO, and shown some steps to take in preparation for the work to come.
 If you have problems understanding any terms or Jargon, refer to the “Deciphering the Jargon” section.